| expand content | forums | advertise |

 How Much Speed Are We Talking?

-You will now be start Internet Explorer without any add-ons or toolbars.
-The speed of how the browser starts now would have startled some of you.
+You will now see Internet Explorer start without any add-ons or toolbars.
+The speed of how the browser starts now may have startled you.

 Try out the browser now.
 Very much faster?
 Now you realize how those pesky add-ons have been slowing down your browsing experience.
-However, in this mode, you won't be able to watch YouTube videos.
+However, in this mode, you won't be able to watch YouTube videos as the Flash add-on is also disabled.
 We will fix this now.

 Close the browser and start the browser as normal.
 In the browser, go to http://www.google.com.
 Next, we need to go to Manage Add-ons